Kingdom of Yemen: Foreign relations

+On 4 March 1946, the president of the United States Harry Truman recognized the Kingdom of Yemen as a sovereign state in a letter to Imam Yahya.
 In addition, relations with the Soviet Union and the People's Republic of China were strengthened.
 A lot of aid was provided by these countries.
 A double-header occurred after the 26 September Revolution turned into a civil war.
 The Soviet Union, the People's Republic of China and Egypt recognized the Yemen Arab Republic, while Saudi Arabia and the United Kingdom recognized the Mutawakkillite Kingdom of Yemen.
+Since Saudi Arabia provided budgetary support to the royalists, they became dependent on them.
+At the end of the agreement made in 1970, everyone recognized the Yemen Arab Republic.

 Administrative divisions

 The Mutawakkilite Kingdom of Yemen had a unitary structure in terms of administration.
 Local governments have limited powers.
 The largest administrative units of the country are liwas (lit.
 'Sanjak') and according to the latest regulation, there are 8 livas.
 These livas are reserved for mikhlaf.
 The capital of the Mutawakkilite Kingdom of Yemen was San'a until 1948, after which it became Taiz.

 The Ottoman Empire left Yemen Eyalet to Imam Yahya in 1918.
 While Imam Yahya continued the same structure, he made some changes.
 First, he established the Hajjah sanjak by combining the Hajur district, the es-Sharfin region, Kahlan and Ahnum district.
 Muhsin bin Nasser, who started a rebellion after capturing Habbur and al-Suda, appointed his eldest son Ahmed bin Yahya as his leader after Shayban.
 After the Imam's authority spread, Midi and Abs regions were conquered.
 In 1922, he separated the Qaim and Ibb region from the Taiz sanjak and assigned it to the Dhamar sanjak and connected it directly to Sana'a.
 Afterward, he turned Saada into a separate sanjak and established the sanjak of "Liwa al-Sham".
 The Zabid region was attached to the Dhamar sanjak and Abdullah al-Wazir was appointed as its head.
 When Abdullah al-Wazir left for another job, a separate sanjak was made in 1938 by adding land from the Taiz sanjak to the Imam Yahya Ibb region.
 He appointed Hassan bin Yahya as his leader.
 It was added to the sanjak of Ibb by taking a part from Hübeyşiyye and Riyaşiyye mikhlaf from Rada district.

 During the reign of Ahmed bin Yahya, he founded the Mahwit sanjak by uniting the Kawkaban, Tavila, Hafaş, and Melhan regions.
 Finally, Yemen was divided into 8 sanjaks.